Sql Select Where Match All From Another Table

 A RIGHT JOIN is kindred to a Unexpended JOIN except that the roles between the two tables are reversed, and all the rows on the second table are included along with any matching rows from the initiatory table.
 In the last chapter we mentioned that in our sql_book database we have books, and also reviews for those books.
 Non all of our books have reviews, however.
 Let's make a Letter-perfect Bring together or In good order OUTER Conjoin that displays whol reviews and their associated books, on with any books that don't have a review.
 When there is no match, the corresponding rows will use NULL to represent the missing values from the first table.

-SELECT reviews.book_id, reviews.subject matter, reviews.rating, reviews.published_date, books.id, books.rubric, books.author FROM reviews RIGHT JOIN books ON reviews.book_id = books.I.D.;
+SELECT reviews.book_id, reviews.subject matter, reviews.rating, reviews.published_date, books.id, books.rubric, books.author FROM reviews RIGHT JOIN books ON reviews.book_id = books.I.D.; The data in our unjoined tables looks like this:

 The result of our SELECT query using an RIGHT JOIN would look like this: